Facebook pixel Faculty Involvement | Pepperdine University | Pepperdine Community Skip to main content

 How Faculty are Chosen to Assess

-Assessment team and academic directors meet to identify which courses in the curriculum map and which instructors can potentially assess next term
+The assessment team refers to the assessment plan and curriculum map to understand which instructors can potentially assess for the current term

 Step 2: Mastery Level Courses have Priority